muhiro12/SpeechWrapper/README.md

 - Swift 6 / Xcode 26

 ## Minimal Usage (Public API)
-Only two entrypoints are public (as static methods), using the built‑in microphone on iOS 26+.
+Only two entrypoints are public (as static methods), using the built‑in microphone.
+On iOS 26+, the latest Speech APIs are used; on iOS 17/18, a compatible fallback is used.

 ```swift
 import SpeechWrapper